 Working breakfasts and lunches at hotels and private clubs have become common practice in most Colombian cities.
 Business attire is the norm.
 Dinner meetings tend to be less formal.
 Business cocktails and official receptions are common events and are used as opportunities to make contacts and discuss ventures.
 Colombian trade associations, government entities, and private firms are hosting an increasing number of national and regional conventions, conferences, and seminars in the country.
 These events present excellent opportunities for meeting Colombian business people and key government officials, as well as for assessing market potential.

+So that travelers can make an informed decision, the State Department provides risk assessments related to on-going violence, dangers and unrest that could affect U.S. citizens in various countries around the world.
 There is currently a State Department travel warning in effect for U.S. citizens planning travel to Colombia.
 For the latest security information, Americans traveling abroad should regularly monitor the Department of State, Bureau of Consular Affairs’ website at http://travel.state.gov where the current Worldwide Caution Public Announcement, Travel Warnings and Public Announcements can be found.

-Most business persons who visit Colombia travel primarily to the major cities and commercial centers of Bogota, Cali, Medellin, Barranquilla and Cartagena, where caution should be taken against common large-city crimes such as pick pocketing, jewelry and purse-snatching, and currency scams.
+Most business persons who visit Colombia travel primarily to the major cities and commercial centers of Bogota, Cali, Medellín, Barranquilla and Cartagena, where caution should be taken against common large-city crimes such as pick pocketing, jewelry and purse-snatching, and currency scams.
 Selecting a good hotel, keeping valuables in a hotel safe, using authorized taxis and hired car services, and using common sense in avoiding certain areas of town will help to reduce the risk of falling victim to these crimes.
 At airports, care should be taken with hand luggage and travel documents.

 Those who absolutely must travel to facilities in outlying areas (most commonly oil and mining professionals and technicians) are advised to adhere strictly to the security regulations and guidelines established by their companies.